Neuroradiology Clinical Division Research

 Dr. Pratik Mukherjee, MD, PhD, Director

-Dr. Pratik Mukherjee's research focuses on technical development of advanced imaging methods and their application to cognitive neuroscience for mapping structure and function in the human brain.
+Dr. Pratik Mukherjee's research focuses on the technical development of advanced imaging methods and their application to cognitive neuroscience for mapping structure and function in the human brain.
 In particular, diffusion tensor imaging (DTI) is a cutting edge MRI technique proven useful for assessing the development and integrity of white matter and for mapping axonal fiber pathways.
 Dr. Mukherjee made many of the initial observations of human white matter development in newborns and children using this technique.
 He also led the development of more advanced methods known collectively as “high angular resolution diffusion imaging” (HARDI) for surmounting the limitations of DTI for characterizing regions of complex white matter architecture.

 Traumatic Brain Injury